-Selecting a Target Market may begin with evaluating the attractiveness of each potential target market.
+Selecting a Target Market

+Begin by evaluating the attractiveness of each potential target market.

 Different markets may be at different stages and rates of growth as well as sizes.

-UMassOnline picked the age range of 25-45-year-old students since this was the fastest growing and least well served part of the market.
-We picked the particular group of employed 25-45-year-olds since they had an ability to pay for the experience and they could not easily attend more traditional graduate and undergraduate programs that were offered on campuses.
+UMassOnline picked the age range of 25-45 year old students since this was the fastest growing and least well served part of the market.
+We picked the particular group of employed 25-45 year olds since they had an ability to pay for the experience and they could not easily attend more traditional graduate and undergraduate programs.